CP1404/Practicals/prac_06/README.md

 ## Practice

+### Persons

-1. Similar to the practice question with friends' names and addresses in prac 5, create a program that uses a list of `Person` objects.
+Similar to the practice question with friends' names and addresses in prac 5, create a program that uses a list of `Person` objects.
-   Each Person object includes first-name, last-name and age.
+Each `Person` object includes first-name, last-name and age.
 The user can type in the details of any number of people.
 The code generates a table formatted with the first-names, last-names, and ages of the people (perhaps sort the people into order based on their ages).

+### Driving Simulator

-2. Create a **car driving simulator** in `car_simulator.py` that uses the Car class that works like the following sample output...
+Create a car driving simulator in `car_simulator.py` that uses the `Car` class that works like the following sample output...

+> [!NOTE]
-   **Note:** Please do this (and every problem of significant size)
+> Please do this (and every problem of significant size) incrementally:
-   incrementally:

     - Start by just testing one method call,
     - then another,
     - then write the menu and put it all together.
       (Do not start with the menu.)

-   Remember to use the class's functionality - don't rewrite anything you've already got.
+Remember to use the class's functionality.
+Don't rewrite anything you've already got.

 Do you remember how to construct a simple menu-driven program?
-If not, it's very important that you revise earlier lectures and practicals.
+If not, revise earlier lectures and practicals.

-   You will need to `import` the car module, create a `Car` object, and use appropriate methods on that object.
+You will need to `import` the `car` module, create a `Car` object, and use appropriate methods on that object.

     Let's drive!
     Enter your car name: The bomb
     The bomb, fuel=100, odo=0
     Menu:
     d) drive
     r) refuel
     q) quit
     Enter your choice: f
     Invalid choice

     The bomb, fuel=100, odo=0
     Menu:
     d) drive
     r) refuel
     q) quit
     Enter your choice: d
     How many km do you wish to drive?
 39
     The car drove 39km.

     The bomb, fuel=61, odo=39
     Menu:
     d) drive
     r) refuel
     q) quit
     Enter your choice: d
     How many km do you wish to drive? -25
     Distance must be >= 0
     How many km do you wish to drive?
 100
     The car drove 61km and ran out of fuel.

     The bomb, fuel=0, odo=100
     Menu:
     d) drive
     r) refuel
     q) quit
     Enter your choice: r
     How many units of fuel do you want to add to the car? -80 Fuel amount must be >= 0
     How many units of fuel do you want to add to the car?
 120 Added 120 units of fuel.

     The bomb, fuel=120, odo=100
     Menu:
     d) drive
     r) refuel
     q) quit
     Enter your choice: d
     How many km do you wish to drive?
 25
     The car drove 25km.

     The bomb, fuel=95, odo=125
     Menu:
     d) drive
     r) refuel
     q) quit
     Enter your choice: q

     Good bye The bomb's driver.

 ## Extension

+### Date

+> [!NOTE]
+> Python has good modules for dates, like `date` and `datetime`.
+> You would usually use these, not write your own.
+This is a practice question.

-1. Create a `Date` class, storing the fields:
+Create a `Date` class, storing the fields:

 - `day`
 - `month`
 - `year`

 Write some useful methods, including:

 - `__init__` and `__str__`
 - `add_days(n)` - which should add n days to the stored date (perhaps harder than it seems)

 Test the class.

-   Note: Python has built in date and time functionality in the `datetime` module, so you would not usually write your own class to store a date, but this is a good practice exercise.

 ![GitHub logo](../images/githublogo.png)

 ## Try using the command line for Git

 It's a valuable skill!
 On the lab computers, you should be able to use **"Git Bash"**.
 Right-click on the folder where your files are and select "Git Bash here".
 On a Mac, just use **Terminal**.

 **Why?** Here's a quote from one of our students who completed this subject:
 > "Now I'm moving into 2nd yr subjects, I found the integrated